Insights

 Planning for Telecoms Masts

 Most of us now carry smart phones around with us all the time: they have become an essential part of modern life.
 For most of the time when we are out and about, using our phones depends on signals from telecoms masts.
 Since the first dozen masts were erected by Vodafone in 1985 to cover London and the M4 corridor, they have become ubiquitous across the country.
 In London alone there are estimated to be some 7,000 of the monopole masts we see on streets and the tops of buildings.
 This article provides an account of how the legislation relating to telecoms masts has evolved over the past four decades.
 It also presents a case study from East Sheen in the borough of Richmond upon Thames, which highlights some of the issues we currently face.
-It would be useful if our member societies could ...
+It would be useful if our member societies could provide information about their experiences in ...

 New Towns vs sprawl